40 Clever Ways to Repurpose Old Kitchen Items

 Old strainer turned holiday wall decoration

 Make a cute pastry cutter organizer to hold recipe cards or stationery!
-Simply drill a hole into a mini wood tray, like this one from Dollar Tree, and attach two or three pastry cutters at the bottom with wire or screws.
+Drill a hole into a mini wood tray, like this one from Dollar Tree, and attach two or three pastry cutters at the bottom with wire or screws.

 Photo of a finished upcycle project using three pastry cutters.
 Pastry cutters are upside down in a wood tray painted kelly green with a white feather stenciled on the front.
 This is an organizer for recipes, cards and notes.